luudinhtam/luudinhtam/README.md

 </h1>

 ## About Me
-Hi!
-I'm a second-year university student who loves coding and sharing ^^.
+Hello!
+I'm a second-year university student with a strong passion for technology and coding.
+I enjoy exploring new technologies to improve my skills.
+I also love sharing knowledge and collaborating with others to grow together.
+My goal is to keep learning and contribute to meaningful tech projects.

 ---